pachacamac/pachacamac/README.md

 - 🛠️ I’m currently working with mostly Python and TypeScript/JS.
 Private repos seem to not be reflected in the stats above.
 - 💬 Ask me about my projects or anything really.
-- 👯 I’m looking to collaborate on interesting projects, scraping related things, geo related things...
+- 👯 I’m looking to collaborate on interesting projects, AI related things, scraping related things, geo related things...
 - ⚡ Fun fact: I love making things minimal and easy.
 - 📫 How to reach me: Just create an issue [here](https://github.com/pachacamac/pachacamac) and I'll get back to you.